 This family tree software checks for duplicate entries and potential problems or gaps in time throughout your tree.
 When it catches such an error, it flags it with a small red warning symbol.
 This is especially useful since these errors can be difficult to spot on your own.

-Legacy 8 has some of the best features for genealogy software.
-For example, Legacy has several tools that record where your ancestors' most significant events occurred based on your records.
-It also offers several reports to give you more information, such as the Origins Report, which shows you the percentage of "blood" you have from your countries of origin and the Migration Report, which tells you how far a person's descendants spread out in the world.
-Legacy even animates your ancestor's movement through time in several modes, street, aerial and 3D, with the migration-mapping tool.
+Legacy 8 has some of the best features found in genealogy software.
+For example, it has several tools that note where your ancestors' most significant events occurred based on your records.
+It also offers several reports to give you more information, such as the Origins Report, which shows you what percentage of blood you have from each of your countries of origin, and the Migration Report, which tells you how far a person's descendants spread out in the world.
+Legacy even animates your ancestors’ movements through time in several modes, including street, aerial and 3D, with the migration-mapping tool.

 The Index and Research tabs come in handy when your family tree starts to get large.
-The Index allows you to quickly access individuals and to see much of their information, including their Reference Identification Number (RIN), sex, birthdate, birthplace, date of death and place of death.
+The Index allows you to access individuals and to see information, including Reference Identification Number (RIN), sex, birthdate, birthplace, date of death and place of death.
 The Research tab connects you to suggested sources and a to-do list to keep your process organized.
 This tab serves as a great guide for novice researchers.

-Legacy helps you organize generations of family history.
-Mapping reports and an array of charts help you visualize your family line and share your research.
+Legacy creates appealing charts and reports that help you visualize your family line and share your research with others.